Betaproteinn/GPT-Chat-Transcript-Exporter/README.md

 - Removes UI noise and platform-specific formatting
 - Keeps the conversation structure intact for reading or archiving

+## Background

+This tool focuses on restoring GPT chat transcripts exported via plugins into a readable format that closely matches the original GPT interface.
+It exists as a practical alternative when the official export process is slow, unreliable, or unsuitable for segmented workflows.

 ## Scope

 This tool is currently designed and tested specifically for GPT chat transcripts.